 Access to patent protection is not a small issue, as patents can decide the success of SMEs and startups in a number of ways.
 According to a January 2012 report to Congress on International Patent Protection for Small Businesses, patents help SMEs and startups capture competitive advantage, prevent copying, and attract investment and capital.

-Obtaining patent in foreign jurisdictions may not even be possible.
+Obtaining a patent in foreign jurisdictions may not even be possible.
 For example, different countries have different grace periods, i.e., the amount of time an inventor has to file a patent application on their invention after public disclosure.
 If a company has commercialized its technology in the United States and been in the market longer than a foreign country's statutory grace period for filing a patent, then the company may not be able to obtain patent rights in that country.

 To prevent this from happening, a company must seek foreign patent protection early in the innovation cycle, despite only having limited information on its potential market or funding sources.
-Until a company has enough information to be able to foresee the potential market in a foreign country for its product, it is difficult for the company to justify spending time and money seeking patent protection in that foreign market.
+Until a company has enough information to be able to foresee the potential market in a foreign country for its product, it's difficult for the company to justify spending time and money seeking patent protection in that foreign market.

 Foreign jurisdictions also vary in their treatment of so-called "prior users" of technologies that subsequently receive patent protection, a situation that can significantly impact smaller firms.
 Prior user rights allow other firms to use a patented technology without paying royalties if they meet certain conditions before the patent application was filed.
 As a result, SMEs and startups filing abroad often face greater obstacles to their competitive success.
 The following table compares the availability of fee discounts and grace periods as well as the existence of prior user rights across selected overseas markets.[i]